 This corresponds to a morphism from a horn of the -simplex into .
 By the Kan complex property of this morphism has an extension through the -simplex

 From the simplicial identities one finds that the boundary of the -simplex arising as the th boundary piece of is constant on

-So represents an element in and we define the product operation by
+So represents an element in and we define a product operation on by

-The above product on homotopy group elements is indeed well defined, in that it is independent of the choice of representatives , and of the extension .
+The product on homotopy group elements in def.
+2 is well defined, in that it is independent of the choice of representatives , and of the extension .

 Another way to get the group structure on the homotopy groups of a Kan complex, , is via its Dwyer-Kan loop groupoid and the Moore complex.
 This gives a simplicially enriched groupoid , or if we restricted to the pointed case, and just look at the loops at the base vertex, a simplicial group.
 (We will assume for the sake of simplicity that is reduced, that is to say, is a singleton, and thus that is a simplicial group.)

 The construction of is then given by the free group functor on the various levels, shifted by 1, and with a twist in the zeroth face map (see Dwyer-Kan loop groupoid and simplify to the reduced case.)